RAFAS-IO/NEA/Back Up Documentation.md

 The goal of this project is to create a custom minimal OS, designed to boot quickly and give immediate feedback as to whether a computer is functioning at a low level.
 This would allow Steveo (the project’s main contact) to rapidly triage incoming machines and prioritise repairs.===

 ## Description of Current System

+At the moment Steveo is using a light weight version of ubuntu called Xubuntu witch runs minimal software and uses Xfce for the gui to further decrease processing power.
+However form Steveos own experience and general consensus from online form surrounding Xubuntu the boot time could take as long as 4 minuets and according to one source the “boot time was never less than 30 seconds always between 30‑50 seconds” *https://itsfoss.community/t/linux-boot-time-is-more-than-windows-boot-time-on-old-laptop-pc/7343/1 a comment made by user **Mohit Bora***

 ## Identification of User